idia-astro/idia-astro.github.io/access.md

 This page provides details on how to obtain access to the virtual machines in the IDIA cloud system.

-Please identify the projecct team that you are a part of when you request access.
-This is important, since it allows us to provide you with access to the relevant project files.

 # Requesting Access to the IDIA Machines

 If you are already part of an IDIA project team, you can request access as follows: